najafkhah/Power-BI/README.md

 ##  Files Included

-- `Cancer_Outcomes_Dashboard.pdf` – A static PDF export of the dashboard for quick viewing.
+- `Cancer_project.pdf` – A static PDF export of the dashboard for quick viewing.
-- `Cancer_Outcomes_Dashboard.pptx` – An interactive PowerPoint file with embedded Power BI visuals (requires permission to access the dashboard).
+- `Microsoft-Power-BI-Cancer.pptx` – An interactive PowerPoint file with embedded Power BI visuals (requires permission to access the dashboard).

 ##  Access to Power BI in PowerPoint